lucianpls/QB3/README.md

 Version 1.1.0:
 - Better scan ordering, second order Hilbert curve is the default
-    - 5% better compression at the same speed
+    - 5% better compression with no speed penalty
     - The legacy (Morton) scan order is available
 - Small performance improvements and bug fixes
 - Simplified code, removal of lookup tables for non-byte data